davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 Code Climate does not officially support Apex.
 An open source engine called [ApexMetrics](https://github.com/rsoesemann/codeclimate-apexmetrics) can be activated within Code Climate to apply PMD static analysis in an automated, CI-compatible fashion.

 Code Climate does provide a low-setup, automated mechanism for running static analysis and tracking flaws.
 Unfortunately, the service is geared towards its own internal engines (which don't support Apex), and its integration with ApexMetrics leaves something to be desired in both user interface and functionality.
+Apex issues will be surfaced only in an "Other Issues" section and don't count towards maintainability metrics.

 Code Climate requires a `.codeclimate.yml` configuration file.
 This file should be committed to the repository *before* adding the repository to Code Climate, so that the initial run will take Apex settings into account.
 An example `.codeclimate.yml` file is available on a [branch](https://github.com/davidmreed/septaTrains/blob/codeclimate/.codeclimate.yml) of septaTrains.
-It simply disables all build-in checks provided by Code Climate and activates the ApexMetrics engine.
+It simply disables all built-in checks provided by Code Climate and activates the ApexMetrics engine.

 ## Static Analysis with Continuous Integration: CircleCI

 PMD can be run directly within CircleCI.
 Plugging the static analyzer directly into the build can be useful if, for example, the build should fail based upon a rule violation, like performing SOQL in a loop.
-Since CircleCI has no built-in functionality for tracking PMD's defect reports, however, codebase-level static analysis is better delegated to a service like Code Climate unless the (1) the existing codebase is clean for the rule set being used and (2) any new results for the chosen rule set should flag the build as a failure.
+Since CircleCI has no built-in functionality for tracking PMD's defect reports,however, codebase-level static analysis is better delegated to a service like Code Climate unless the (1) the existing codebase is clean for the rule set being used and (2) any new results for the chosen rule set should flag the build as a failure.

 Since static analysis can run in parallel with the Salesforce DX build/test operation, this is a great fit for CircleCI 2.0's Workflows.
-We can define a PMD job that runs independently of Salesforce DX with a new entry under `jobs` in our `config.yml`:
+We can define a PMD job that runs independently of Salesforce DX with a new entry under `jobs` in our `config.yml` (starting from the same `config.yml` we used in [setting up CI](http://www.ktema.org/2018/02/02/salesforce-dx-circleci/))

     jobs:
       static-analysis: